 - Looking for more ideas?
 Visit our Itineraries page for a suggested two-day schedule for getting the most out of Vancouver during your stay.

 We’re looking forward to seeing you in Vancouver really soon, following your adventure and hearing about the memories you make while you’re in our city.
 We know there’s a lot of information to absorb here, but perhaps you’re looking for something more specific.
-In that case, check out Inside Vancouver – Destination Vancouver’s blog dedicated to what’s going on the city and tips from locals.
-Follow us on social media for further trip inspiration or to ask a questions or two:
+In that case, check out Inside Vancouver – Destination Vancouver’s blog dedicated to what’s going on in the city and tips from locals.
+Follow us on social media for further trip inspiration or to ask a question or two: